Academician: History

 Historically, the meaning for the title of Academician follows the traditions of the two most successful early scientific societies: either the Royal Society, where it was an honorary recognition by an independent body of peer reviewers and was meant to distinguish a person, while giving relatively little formal power, or the model of the French Academy of Sciences, which was much closer integrated with the government, provided with more state funding as an organization, and where the title of Academician implied in a lot more rights when it came to decision making.

 China

 Being an academician in China is a top honour and title granted only to the nation's top scientists and engineers.
 Academicians are elected through either the Chinese Academy of Sciences and Chinese Academy of Engineering.

 United Kingdom

 The British honours "Fellow of the Royal Society" (FRS) or Fellow of the Academy of Social Sciences can be considered rough equivalents.
 Fellowship of the Academy of Social Sciences was known as the Award of Academician until July 2014.
 Fellows of the Royal Academy of Engineering in the UK are recognized as academicians and members include Nobel Prize winners and the nation's top engineers and scientists.
-Recently, Nobel Prize winner Frances Arnold was elected to the Royal Academy of Engineering.
+For example, in 2018, Nobel Prize winner Frances Arnold was elected to the Royal Academy of Engineering.